Eng-Abdullah1909/Jenkins_project7/README.md

 4. **Docker Image Push**: Pushes the Docker image to Docker Hub.
 5. **Security Scanning**: Scans the Docker image and Kubernetes cluster using Trivy.
 6. **Deployment**: Deploys the application to a Kubernetes cluster using `kubectl`.
+7. **Pentesting**: Applying safe attacks on the application to test vulnerability points .

 ## Features